Geriatric Rehabilitation for the Physical Therapist Assistant

 978-1-63091-986-3 (9781630919863)

-Copyright in bibliographic data is held by Nielsen Book Services Limited or its licensors: all rights reserved.
+Copyright in bibliographic data and cover images is held by Nielsen Book Services Limited or by the publishers or by their respective licensors: all rights reserved.

 Schweitzer Klassifikation

-Jennifer M. Bottomley PT, MS, PhD2, has been clinically practicing since 1974 in acute care, home care, outpatient clinics, nursing homes and long-term care facilities.
+Jennifer M. Bottomley, PT, MS, PhD2, has been clinically practicing since 1974 in acute care, home care, outpatient clinics, nursing homes and long-term care facilities.
 Currently, she serves as an academic and clinical educator in Geriatric Physical Therapy internationally and throughout the United States in numerous university programs.
 In addition to teaching, Dr. Bottomley is a rehabilitation consultant for Amedisys Home Health and Hospice, Inc.

 Dr. Bottomley has served on advisory boards for the Office of the Surgeon General and the Office of Women's Health for the Department of Health and Human Services, and was appointed to a White House Interdisciplinary Medicare Reform Advisory Panel for rehabilitation in home care and long-term care settings.
 She continues to serve in that capacity.
 In 2006, MGH Institute of Health Professions recognized Dr. Bottomley with the 2nd annual Most Distinguished Alumni Award.
 The Massachusetts chapter of the APTA also awarded her the Mary MacDonald Distinguished Service Award in 2008.